hulyanohut/kickstarter-analysis/README.md

    # Result
    What are two conclusions you can draw about the Outcomes based on Launced
        Data that the months of May and June both have a greater success rate.
-A bar chart wouldn't be able to convey this information in the same manner.

    What can you conclude about the Outcomes based on Goals?
        Outcomes based on Goals balens using line chart of central tendency help us finding the mean and median for each dataset's.